Support

 When Child Support Ends

-Sometimes a court order or an agreement will clearly indicate the point at which child support will no longer be payable.
-Other times the order or agreement may not state when it ends or will simply say it will continue as long as the child remains a child.
-In these cases, it will continue in effect after the child has turned 18 if the child is unable to support themselves because of something like a disability or full-time attendance at school.
+Sometimes, a court order or an agreement will clearly indicate the point at which child support will no longer be payable.
+Other times, the order or agreement may not state when it ends or will simply say it will continue as long as the child remains a child.
+In these cases, it will continue in effect after the child has turned 18 if the child is unable to support themselves.
+This could be because of something like a disability or full-time attendance at school.

-In these situations the Maintenance Enforcement Office (MEO) will generally continue to collect support payments beyond the child’s 18th birthday if they are provided with adequate proof of the ongoing dependency of the child.
+In these situations, the Maintenance Enforcement Office will generally continue to collect support payments after the child turns 18.
+However, they will require adequate proof of the ongoing dependency of the child.
 If the parties disagree about whether child support is still required to be paid, the paying parent may need to apply to court to have the order changed.